Best Tools for SEO Analysis and SEO Audits

 This will open up a list of all the keywords you’re ranking for.
 The table will be separated into following sections: position you’re ranking in, volume on google, cost per click (when using paid advertising), PPC competition (how competitive is paid advertising on this search term), number of results it shows and which section of your website is ranking on that term.

-Within this table, you're able to see best performing positions first and how well they've done in the past.
+Within this table, you’re able to see best performing positions at the beginning and how well they’ve done in the past.

 I’ve taken several keywords from SEMrush website’s rank list and the screenshot above shows how well they’re doing.